 Personalization is key to targeting and engaging your customers effectively.
 Recent research by McKinsey & Company indicates that "organizations that leverage customer behavioral insights outperform peers by 85% in sales growth and more than 25% in gross margin."
 Any company that ignores these figures won't be around for long because customers expect personalized marketing.
 To maintain a competitive edge, you need to run campaigns with robust behavioral targeting and retargeting strategies.
 Learn what behavioral targeting and retargeting mean, as well as how to develop customized campaigns to engage your audience and increase your conversion rates.

-Behavioral targeting segments your audiences based on their interests as exhibited by their behavior.
-By gathering data, segmenting, and targeting your audiences by behavior, you can vastly increase your sales and win client loyalty.
+Behavioral targeting segments your audiences based on their interests as exhibited by their online behavior.
+By gathering data, segmenting, and targeting your audiences by behavior, you can vastly increase your conversion rates and sales and win customer loyalty.

 How to Create a Behavioral Targeting Strategy

 Creating an effective behavioral targeting strategy requires the creative collection and use of data before a customer showing interest in your brand.
 By understanding your target audiences' online behaviors, you can craft compelling ads, email campaigns, and social media posts that connect with them at a more personal level to drive website traffic and sales.

 Here are four tips for creating an effective and comprehensive behavioral targeting strategy.

 Some behaviors aren't related but can show up enough in your data analysis to be meaningful.
 For example, some years ago, Orbitz's research found that Mac users spend up to 30% more per night on hotels than PC users.
 Orbitz, therefore, started to market higher-priced hotels to Mac users.
 Is this unethical?
 Orbitz didn't think so, because they weren't showing different prices for the same room.
 They were giving people what they wanted — in this case, Orbitz worked off the logic that Mac users preferred higher-priced hotel rooms.